GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/chapter_AstroDataClass.rst

 .. toctree::

 The following is information about the AstroData class.
-For explanations to arguments shown for the class constructor, see AstroData.__init__(..).
-This documentation is generated from in source docstrings
+For descriptions of arguments shown for the class constructor, see AstroData.__init__(..).
+This documentation is generated from in source docstrings.

 .. autoclass:: astrodata.data.AstroData